angusgraham/book/src/ch01-01-installation.md

 Although the C/C++ extension is capable of debugging Rust executables, it does not add support for adding breakpoints to Rust's `.rs` source files.
-The simplest way to fix this is to open Settings from the File, Preferences menu, and in the Features, Debug section enable "Allow settings breakpoints in any file."
+The simplest way to fix this is to open Settings from the File, Preferences menu, and in the Features, Debug section enable "Allow setting breakpoints in any file."

 [cpptoolsextmarketplace]: https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools